Thomas Savage (novelist): Early life

 Savage was born in Salt Lake City in 1915 to Elizabeth (Yearian) and Benjamin Savage.
 His parents divorced when he was two years old, and he moved with his mother to a ranch near Lemhi, Idaho.
 When his mother remarried Charles Brenner in 1920, Savage moved with his mother and his stepfather to the Brenner cattle ranch in Beaverhead County, Montana.
 Charles Brenner adopted young Savage, who took the Brenner name.
 However, Savage felt like a misfit on the ranch.
 Savage was home schooled in the early grades but the Brenners sent him away to Dillon, the nearest town of any size, to attend high school.
 Savage's early experiences influenced his writing and are reflected in many of his novels.

 In 1932, Savage graduated from Beaverhead County High School.
-Savage studied writing at Montana State College (today the University of Montana), where he met Brassil Fitzgerald (1896–1962), a professor of English literature and a novelist, who introduced Savage to his only daughter, Elizabeth Fitzgerald, who then left to study English Literature at Colby College in Waterville, Maine.
+Savage studied writing at the State University of Montana (today the University of Montana), where he met Brassil Fitzgerald (1896–1962), a professor of English literature and a novelist, who introduced Savage to his only daughter, Elizabeth Fitzgerald, who then left to study English Literature at Colby College in Waterville, Maine.
 Savage published his first story, "The Bronc Stomper", in Coronet in 1937, to some critical success, and then joined Elizabeth at Colby.
 He and Elizabeth were married on September 15, 1939; theirs was the first marriage of two Colby students.
 They received their B.A. degrees in 1940.
 Both would become well-known novelists, writing as Thomas Savage and Elizabeth Savage.